115C.08 Petroleum tank fund.

 (5) for agency administrative costs of enforcing rules governing the construction, installation, operation, and closure of aboveground and underground petroleum storage tanks;

-(6) for reimbursement of the harmful substance compensation account under subdivision 5 and section 115B.26, subdivision 4;
+(6) for reimbursement of the environmental response, compensation, and compliance account under subdivision 5 and section 115B.26, subdivision 4;

 (7) for administrative and staff costs as set by the board to administer the petroleum tank release program established in this chapter;

-(9) for contamination cleanup grants, as provided in paragraph (c).
+(9) for contamination cleanup grants, as provided in paragraph (c); and

 (b) Except as provided in paragraph (c), money in the fund is appropriated to the board to make reimbursements or payments under this section.

 (c) $6,200,000 is annually appropriated from the fund to the commissioner of employment and economic development for contamination cleanup grants under section 116J.554.
 Of this amount, the commissioner may spend up to $180,000 annually for administration of the contamination cleanup grant program.
 The appropriation does not cancel and is available until expended.
 The appropriation shall not be withdrawn from the fund nor the fund balance reduced until the funds are requested by the commissioner of employment and economic development.
 The commissioner shall schedule requests for withdrawals from the fund to minimize the necessity to impose the fee authorized by subdivision 2.
 Unless otherwise provided, the appropriation in this paragraph may be used for:

 (1) project costs at a qualifying site if a portion of the cleanup costs are attributable to petroleum contamination; and

 (2) the costs of performing contamination investigation if there is a reasonable basis to suspect the contamination is attributable to petroleum.